Why Psychology with JCU?

 This degree is also for professionals in human-centred occupations who are focused on career growth and want the skills to help them achieve more in current and future roles.
 This may include teaching, human resources, marketing, counselling, social work and consulting.

-*This course is conditionally accredited by the Australian Psychology Accreditation Council (APAC)
+This course is accredited by the Australian Psychology Accreditation Council (APAC)

 You will study a broad scope of subjects unique to the Graduate Diploma of Psychology (Bridging) at JCU Online, including Environmental Psychology and Health, Wellbeing & Resilience and more.
 These subjects align to the UN Sustainable Development Goals as well as current and emerging global health challenges in a technology-enabled society.

-Study 10 online subjects over 20 months, which you can commence at any of the six study periods throughout the year.
+Study 10 online subjects over at least 20 months, which you can commence at any of the six study periods throughout the year.

 Social PsychologyThis subject provides a historical and contemporary overview of social psychology, introducing key theories used to explain and predict people's thoughts, feelings and actions in social situations.
 Read more